bitshares/bitshares.github.io-old/_technology/decentralized-asset-exchange.md

 running.
 High frequency trading and front running depend upon centralized exchanges with high volume and deep markets.
 If the vast majority of trading activity were to move to a decentralized, trust-free exchange then the remaining centralized exchanges would be much less appealing to high frequency traders.

-## Lower Market Fees

-BitShares charges per-transaction fees, just like Bitcoin.
-Currently these fees are less than $0.01 which means that you could place an order to convert $1000 to 3 BTC for just $0.01.
-If you were to do the same thing on Bitstamp then they would charge you 0.5% or a total of $5.
-For this single trade BitShares is 500x more cost effective.
-It also means that traditional exchanges have wider spreads because the exchange fee becomes built into the spread.
-For all practical purposes the fees saved here should cancel out any extra fees associated with the BitUSD / GatewayUSD spread.

 ## BitUSD to USD Gateways